dtx-company/shared-github-workflows/README.md

 * Make sure the service repo has granted read permission to the `fc-cicd-rw` Github user.
 This user is already a part of the `dtx` team so it is sufficient if the `dtx` team has the required permissions.
 * Make sure the service repo has access to the necessary organization secrets.
 Check in Settings -> Actions -> Secrets in the repsitory settings.
 Must have: `JFROG_FLOWCODE_SERVER_NAME`, `JFROG_FLOWCODE_FC_DOCKER_USERNAME`, `JFROG_FLOWCODE_FC_DOCKER_PASSWORD`, `JFROG_FLOWCODE_FC_DOCKER_REPO`, and `PERSONAL_ACCESS_TOKEN_GITHUB_WORKFLOWS_CICD`.
 * Make sure the service has helm charts in https://github.com/dtx-company/fc-infra-kubernetes under fc-services-stg and fc-services-preprod.
+* If the service is a Go service, some changes may be required to the Dockerfile.
+See what was done for [payments](https://github.com/dtx-company/payments/pull/107/files).
+Test the Dockerfile changes by running `docker build .`.
+A failing build might result in an error like "COPY failed"; a successful build will result in no error.

 To integrate the shared workflow into the service:
 * Add a new workflow in the service repo under `.github/workflows/build-and-push-and-nonprod-release.yaml`, with the content below.